Frequently Asked Questions

 The judging panel will deliberate and start moving toward selecting a round of finalists.
 Candidates should be prepared to dance multiple rounds of choreography.

-Finalists will be emailed that day between 3-5pm.
+Finalists will be emailed that day.

-Selected finalists will attend training camp where they will learn additional game day style routines and prepare for the finalist showcase.
+Selected finalists will attend training camp, where they will learn additional game day style routines and prepare for the finalist showcase.

 What does it take to become a Pioneer Press Eagles Chick?